 In general, bank guarantees are not acceptable collateral.
-However, except in rare exceptional circumstances and subject to regulatory prior approval, a guarantee fully backed by collateral that is realisable on a same day basis may serve as acceptable collateral.
-An explicit guarantee from the relevant central bank of issue would constitute acceptable collateral providing it is supported by the legal framework applicable to and the policies of the central bank; from the Reserve Bank and other relevant authorities.
+However, except in rareexceptional circumstances and subject to regulatoryprior approval, a guarantee fully backed by collateral that is realisable on a same day basis may serve as acceptable collateral.
+An explicit guarantee from the Reserve Bank or other relevant central bank of issue would constitute acceptable collateral providing it is supported by the legal framework applicable to and the policies of the central bankauthorities.

-43- Covered bonds issued by a participant or a closely linked company may be accepted as collateral, provided the underlying collateral of these covered bonds would be appropriately segregated by the issuer from its own assets and considered as acceptable under this principle.
+Covered bonds issued by a participant or a closely linked company may be accepted as collateral, provided the underlying collateral of these covered bonds would be appropriately segregated by the issuer from its own assets and considered as acceptable under this principle.

-^{44.} Specific wrong-way risk is defined as the risk that an exposure to a counterparty is highly likely to increase when the creditworthiness of that counterparty is deteriorating.
+Specific wrong-way risk is defined as the risk that an exposure to a counterparty is highly likely to increase when the creditworthiness of that counterparty is deteriorating.